jayo78/java-console-chat/README.md

 # java-console-chat
-simple chat app to learn java networking with sockets
+simple chat app using tcp sockets

 ## Details
 - Create a handle and chat with other connected clients continuously